Optional Group Critical Illness Insurance in Canada

 Guaranteed Coverage

 Most group critical illness insurance plans allow employees to obtain guaranteed coverage without any medical questions during an initial enrollment period.
-Depending on the plan, for example, IA Financial Group Employee Benefits, this amount ranges from $10,000 to $50,000.
 Employees can obtain coverage up to the guaranteed limit regardless of pre-existing conditions.

 Tax Benefits